-Before putting money into your Traditional, Roth or SEP individual retirement account (IRA), you should know the maximum amount you can contribute, how to contribute and how to make catch-up contributions if you’re eligible.
+Before putting money into your Traditional, Roth or SEP individual retirement account (IRA), it’s important to know a few specifics: how to contribute; if you’re eligible, the maximum amount you can contribute; and how to make catch-up contributions.

 Traditional IRA.
-You can deposit the maximum contribution amount into your Traditional IRA annually, until the year you turn age 70½, as long as you have earned income.
-If you contribute more than the limit, you’ll have to pay an excess contribution tax.
+You can deposit the maximum contribution amount into your Traditional IRA annually as long as you have earned income.
+Plus, depending on your income limit and filing status, contributions may be tax deferred.
+Your contributions may be further limited if you and/or your spouse are covered by a retirement plan at work.
+If you contribute more than the limit, you’ll have to pay an excess contribution tax if the funds are not removed by the deadline.
+Required minimum distributions begin at age 72.

 SEP IRA.
-If you’re an employee with a Simplified Employee Pension (SEP) IRA, your employer decides annually what percentage of your income to contribute to your account.
-If you’re the employer, you must contribute an equal percentage to all eligible employees.
+If you’re an employee of a business with a Simplified Employee Pension (SEP) IRA, your employer decides annually what amount, if any, to contribute to your account.
+If your employer decides to make a contribution, then your employer must contribute to all eligible employees.
+Check the IRS' SEP contribution limits page for specific amounts.
 If you’re self-employed, use this IRS calculator to figure out your contributions and deductions.

 Perhaps in the past, you weren’t able to save as much as you would have liked to your retirement fund.
 Here’s where the IRS offers a little help.
 If you’re age 50 or over, you can make additional contributions beyond the normal IRS limits.
 Just be sure to make your catch-up contributions before the tax filing deadline so it counts for the prior calendar year.